beenbiishop/cs2510/README.md

  5. When everything looks good to go, click the "Merge Pull Request" button and select "Confirm Merge" to merge the existing files in the main branch with the new files from the pull request.

 ### A Few Small Changes (Commit to main)
+If you need to make small changes to a problem, or are confident your response is correct, you can commit your changes directly to the main branch.
+To submit these files to be changed in the repository, follow these instructions.
+ 1. Make any changes you would like to the files and put them in the appropriate folders (e.g. week 2 lab would go in the main -> Labs -> Week 2 folder)
+ 2. Open the GitHub Desktop app and review the changes you made.
+ 3. Title the changes you made and add a brief description if you would like, then click the "Commit  to main" button.
+ 4. Click "Push Origin" to relay those changes to the online repository.

+### Other Questions
+If you are still having issues with GitHub, refer to the extremely comprehensive documentation [at this link](https://docs.github.com/en).